Frequently Asked Questions

 What is the center to center?

 • Center to center refers to the vertical distance between the center points of the two bore holes.
 In simpler terms, it measures from the middle of the top bore hole to the middle of the bottom bore hole.
 This measurement helps determine where to place the bore for the deadbolt above the latch bore.
 It's important for customers who want to buy compatible locks from other hardware stores.
-However, if you choose to buy locks from PINKYS, we've already identified which locks will work with your door.
+However, if you choose to buy locks from LION IRON DOORS, we've already identified which locks will work with your door.

 What is the back set?

 • The backset is the distance from the edge of the door to the center of the 2-1/8 inch bore hole.
 This measurement is important because it helps customers choose the right compatible lock with the correct latch size.
-If you decide to buy locks from PINKYS, we've already identified which ones will work with your door.
+If you decide to buy locks from Lion Iron Doors, we've already identified which ones will work with your door.
 However, you are free to purchase locks from any local hardware store you prefer

 What is the door thickness?